Ameliasks/dms1_blog/posts/eighth-blog-post.md

 ![photo 1](photos/25.png)
 *icons in progress and colour palette experimentation*

 The icons I chose to work on first were: size, security, location and renovation.
-The style I have chosen is flat colour with subtle block shading.
+The style I have chosen is flat colour, rounded edges with subtle block shading.
 I experimented with a monochromatic, an analogous, a triadic and 2 complementary colour palettes.
 Overall, I prefer the look of the analogous and complementary palettes, they provide better contrast than monochromatic, and are less chaotic/ busy than the triadic one.
 They also suit the pleasing, friendly and approachable look I can going for.

+Moving forward, after completing the rest of the icons, I will rework the colours and contrast of the icons after seeing the whole suite.